MMGhoreishi/Gsoft24-Bootstrap/README.md

 Description
 ----------------------------------------------------------------------------------------------------------------------
 I created this html template that focused on beautiful but simple and user friendly.
+You can use this html template as introducing your company.

 I used these to create this html template:
 1. html&css
 2. Bootstrap v4.4.1